 - Thirty units are required, of which 24 units are to be taken in courses offered by CSU Stanislaus.

-- No coursework below B- nor CR-graded courses may fulfill any M.A. requirement, with the exception of thesis units, which are always CR-graded units.
+- No coursework below B- nor CR-graded courses may fulfill any M.A. requirement.

 - A student not doing a thesis must submit at least two substantial papers, written during graduate classes, for the files.

 - A comprehensive written examination is required of all candidates and will cover all work taken in the program.
-In addition, if the thesis option is chosen, then an oral defense of a thesis is required.
+In addition, an oral defense of a thesis is required.

 - In the papers and examination, the student is expected to demonstrate knowledge of the subject matter, its historiography, and competence in the following three skills: ability to perform research operations, analytical skills, and ability to communicate clearly.

-1. All graduate students with conditionally classified status must take the following course at the first opportunity that the course is offered:
+1. All graduate students with conditionally classified status must take the following course in their first fall semester:

 2. All students must take 11 additional units at the 5000 level.